microsoft/pxt-adafruit/docs/getting-started.md

 # Getting started

 Are you ready to build cool BBC micro:bit programs?

-For each challenge, reorder the blocks to recreate the program.
+Here are some challenges for you.
+Unscramble the blocks in the editor to make real programs that work!

-### Show leds
+### Show LEDs

-Use the blocks below to draw a figure on the screen.
-You can redo the smiley face or try something else!
+Use the blocks below to draw something.
+You can draw another smiley face, or try something else.

 ```shuffle
 basic.showLeds(`